by David R. Griffiths

 seasons and activities in daily living.

-Today the work of Edward Stanbridge has been used by Melbourne Academic
+In recent times the work of Stanbridge was used by the late

-Dr. John Morieson to teach Koori youth at Swan Hill TAFE aspects of
+Dr. John Morieson to teach Koori youth at Swan Hill aspects of

 their cultural heritage which have become lost.
 A programme